Friday, October 25, 2024

 The forecast for tomorrow was also good, so should we just wait a day?
 But what if that, too, changed by tomorrow morning?
 In the end, we decided to go on the ferry as planned; and under a dark sky threatening rain I walked down to the harbour while Greger diverted to Tesco to buy a newspaper.

-While still among the Summer Isles and before we reached Priest Island, I was following a gull flying up the loch when I spotted just below it a tiny bird darting about over the surface of the water and exclaimed "Petrel!"
+While still among the Summer Isles and before we reached Priest Island, I was following a gull flying up the loch when I spotted just below it a tiny bird darting about over the surface of the water.
+"Petrel!"
 Greger got onto it but we both then lost it and there was no chance of a pic.
 The bird had a markedly black-and-white appearance so I'll put it down as a storm petrel.

 The rain petered out and we applied ourselves once more to searching for birds that just didn't seem to be there.
 A few gannets, goodish numbers of kittiwakes, the odd group of guillemots, and several great black-backed gulls were all we could spot - until Greger pointed out a flock of birds flying low over the sea.
 They turned out to be twelve barnacle geese.